immobiliare/Glider/Documentation/NetWatcher.md

 Most of the time you may want to capture sniffed traffics to send it to a Glider Transport service.
 `NetWatcher` is perfectly integrated: just set your custom configuration before activating the sniffer:

-The following example uses the `NetArchiveTransport` transport, a transport made to store network requests/responses directly in a compact, readable SQLite3 local database (it's like `SQLiteTransport`).
+The following example uses the `NetArchiveTransport` transport; a transport made to store network requests/responses directly in a compact, readable SQLite3 local database (it's like `SQLiteTransport`).

 ```swift
 // Setup the configuration